 Screen-Share.
 Streamline presentations during your meeting with real-time screen-sharing capability.

 Easy Invite.
 Sending a video-call invitation is as easy as clicking the “schedule” button, copying meeting info, and sharing it with attendees.
 One click brings them into the conference.

 Calendar Integration.
 Using either your Google or Outlook calendar, instantly set up a video conference by clicking “Add a Sangoma Meet.”

 The one perceived limitation of Sangoma is that you cannot have more than 25 people on video at one time.
 Zoom, perhaps the biggest name in video conferencing, doesn’t have this limitation because it passes all video through Zoom servers, which the company then combines and sends to each participant in a single video image.

 But what Zoom doesn’t tell you is that this makes their video conferencing calls far less secure, as it opens your video calls to any potential threats targeting Zoom servers.
 Sangoma is much more secure because each participant talks with each other participant to share video directly.
 Limiting video conferences to 25 video users on screen at one time (and 50 overall) offers better security, as your calls do not have to pass through Sangoma’s servers.

-For more information about Sangoma Meet to go www.sangoma.com/video-conferencing or ask us for more details.
+Learn more about Sangoma Meet or ask us for more details.
 We use it every single day.